Dawaman43/xsql/README.md

 # xsql

-Convert SQL *schema DDL* (currently `CREATE TABLE ...`) between dialects via a small intermediate representation.
+Convert SQL *schema DDL* between dialects (currently focused on `CREATE TABLE ...`) via a small intermediate representation.

 ## What it does (today)